Double Cabin Campground

 Directions

-From Prineville, travel 32 miles southeast on Highway 380.
+From Prineville: Travel 32 miles southeast on Highway 380.
 Turn south onto Forest Service Road 16 and continue approximately 12 miles.
-Turn north onto Forest Service Road 16-350 and continue less than one mile to the campground.
+Turn north onto Forest Service Road 16-350 and continue to the campground, located less than one mile from the last junction.

 Amenities